bshirani/gocryptotrader/backtester/eventhandlers/statistics/currencystatistics/README.md

 # GoCryptoTrader Backtester: Currencystatistics package

-This currencystatistics package is part of the GoCryptoTrader codebase.

 ## Currencystatistics package overview

 Currency Statistics is an important package to verify the effectiveness of your strategies.